MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 ## Types of data

 You can augment generative AI models by using context data during inference, or optimize them further through a fine-tuning process.
 Both approaches need supplementary data that provides the model with more context.
-The model uses that context to answer the user query and form the answer according to the expectations.
+The model uses that context to answer the user query and forms the answer according to the expectations.
 Typically, you use the following data types:

 - **Source data** is existing data in production.
 This data can be structured, such as data in databases, or semi-structured, like JSON files.
 It can also be unstructured, like documents, images, and audio files.